topherhunt/cheatsheets/js/redux.md

 ### State

+Think carefully about your state schema.
+Principles to consider:

+  * Have separate top-level keys for :ui (UI-related state), :requests (the status of in-progress or completed api requests), and :data (managed data e.g. records returned from the api).

+  * Represent each request's state as an object with a :status string (started, success, failure) plus optional other keys.

-  * The entire app state is stored in a single state object.
-Think carefully about its shape; try to keep UI state and server-side state clearly separated, and minimize nesting.
-In particular, consider a tool like Normalizr to flatten JSON API responses into a normalized list of records.
+  * For data records, consider a tool like Normalizr to flatten JSON API responses into a normalized list of records.

 ### Reducers